NavehRoi/coding_session/README.md

 ## Technologies Used
 ### Frontend:
-HTML
+HTML,
-CSS (Bootstrap)
+CSS (Bootstrap),
-JavaScript
+JavaScript,
-Socket.IO for real-time communication
+Socket.IO for real-time communication,
 Highlight.js for syntax highlighting

 ### Backend:
-Node.js with Express.js for the server
+Node.js with Express.js for the server,
-MongoDB for data storage
+MongoDB for data storage,
-Mongoose for MongoDB object modeling
+Mongoose for MongoDB object modeling,
 Socket.IO for real-time communication